October Monthly Board Meeting – Moved to Oct 18th

 None

-The meeting was called to order at 9:02 by President, Jerry Agrusa at the shelter house.
+The meeting was called to order at 10:02 by President, Jerry Agrusa at the shelter house.

 The Pledge of Allegiance was recited.
-The next meeting will be held on Saturday, October 21st.

-The minutes from the August 12 monthly board meeting were read by Nancy Bell.
-The minutes were approved by Chris Sellers – seconded by Al Vitous.
-They were approved by all as written.
+The minutes from of the June, 2023 annual board meeting were read by Nancy Bell.
+The minutes were approved by Jerry Agrusa as written-seconded Al Vitous.
+All approved.

 TREASURER’S REPORT: